rails/rails/guides/source/active_record_validations.md

   default error message for this option is _"must be equal to %{count}"_.
 * `:less_than` - Specifies the value must be less than the supplied value.
 The default error message for this option is _"must be less than %{count}"_.
-* `:less_than_or_equal_to` - Specifies the value must be less than or equal the supplied value.
+* `:less_than_or_equal_to` - Specifies the value must be less than or equal to the supplied value.
 The default error message for this option is _"must be less than or equal to %{count}"_.
 * `:odd` - Specifies the value must be an odd number if set to true.
 The default error message for this option is _"must be odd"_.
 * `:even` - Specifies the value must be an even number if set to true.
 The